Belfast School Of Theology

 Belfast School of Theology is a vibrant, inter-denominationational community in the heart of Northern Ireland.
 Building on an 80year legacy, BST has a bright future ahead.
 Our flagship BA (Hons) in Theology, range of part-time Catalyst courses and new MA in Practical Theology could start your transformative journey into studying theology.Â

-Download our Digital Prospectus now!
+Download or view our Digital Prospectus now!